-Please see Appendix F for additional author information.

-Appendix A: Common Symptomatology of Extrapulmonary NTM Infections
+Guidance A: Common Symptomatology of Extrapulmonary NTM Infections

 Cervical lymphadenitis is the most common form of NTM disease in children less than 5 years of age and typically presents as unilateral, nontender lymphadenitis.
 Nodes can rapidly enlarge and rupture, forming sinus tracts that chronically drain.